mahuntington/react-notes/Webpack.md

 npm run build
 ```

 and it will open up your browser automatically.
-Change a file, and see it reload.

 **NOTE** Webpack doesn't actually write the transpiled files to disk.
 Instead it serves them from memory.
 You can delete the `dist` directory